canthom/canthom/README.md

 #### What am I doing right now ?
 - :computer: I’m currently working on my own portfolio
-- :books: I’m currently Next
+- :books: I’m currently learning Next.js
-- :mortar_board: I'm currently learning React with OpenClassrooms
+- :mortar_board: I'm currently looking for new opportunities

 #### In the future, I'd like to...
 - ... learn TypeScript :metal: